Update: Did a Serial Killer Murder Portsmouth Women? Oct 3, 2016 0:03:39 GMT -5

 Were Portsmouth Women Victims of a Serial Killer?

 On Monday, Sept.
-28, 1981, around 9:30 a.m., the body of Kempton, 23, was found dead in her apartment located at 20 Chapel Street.
+28, 1981, around 9:30 a.m., the body of Kempton, 23, was found dead in her apartment at 20 Chapel Street.
 Autopsy revealed she died of massive head trauma, consistent with being struck by a blunt object, causing contusions and lacerations of the brain.
 The young woman was a student at the Portsmouth Beauty School and employed at Marco Polo, Inc., and Karen’s Ice Cream Parlor.
 According to police, she was last seen by a friend leaving the Ranger Club, a bar on Congress Street, in the early hours that morning.
 “Generations of detectives have carried the case,” Peracchi added.
 “It began with the director of detectives, William Mortimer, and it has never gone cold.”
-Peracchi is one of those detectives and worked as the lead investigator on the cold case from 2004 through 2010.
-He and the late Paul Lindsay, a retired FBI agent and novelist from Rye, interviewed “hundreds of people,” he said.
+Peracchi is one of those detectives and he worked as the lead investigator on the cold case from 2004 through 2010.
+He and the late Paul Lindsay, a retired FBI agent and novelist from Rye, N.H., interviewed “hundreds of people,” he said.

 Thirty-five years after the murder, investigators are revisiting the case.
 “The modern techniques,” coupled with evidence collected decades ago, provides hope the case will be closed, Peracchi explained.
 “It’s amazing what a great job they did with evidence collection,” he said of the officers who processed the murder scene in 1981.
 “Their evidence collection techniques have really helped us.”